heistp/antler/README.md

 ## Status / Known Issues

 At version 0.3, some basic tests and visualizations are working.
-More work is needed to complete key features, stabilize the config and data formats, and support platforms other than Linux.
+More work is needed to complete critical features, stabilize the config and data formats, and support platforms other than Linux.

-The initial focus has been on local netns tests, as illustrated in the examples.
+The initial focus has been on local netns tests.
 More work is required on physical network tests, and handling nodes without synchronized time.

 ## Installation